 The 1/20 of the net profits is withheld by the company for the formation of a reserve, which may either be capitalised or set- off against losses.
 This happens before any distribution of any profits.

-Τhe manager(s) of the PC and the sole member – in case the PC is single -membered private company – must be registered at the Social insurance Organisation (OAEE).
-The minimum fee for this is 167,50 euros monthly.
+Τhe manager(s) of the PC and the sole member – in case the PC is single -membered private company – must be registered at the Social insurance Organisation (EFKA/OAEE).
+The minimum fee for this is 220,00 euros monthly.
+In case that that is the first registration in EFKA as a Director then there is a discount and the fees are 136,50 euros.

 Τhe persons that are participating in the PC, and are already insured in a public insurance organisation of another EU country may obtain a relevant exemption from the payment of the insurance fees in Greece (A1).